damiant/dust/roadmap.md

 # Drop a Pin

+- Label should show distance to pin (in meters)
+- Label should show direction: left/right/behind/ahead
+- Always appears on the map with a different color (and icon if camp/bike)
 - Drop a pin with choice of "Bike", "My Camp", or Other (freeform text)
-- Drops using current GPS onto the map
 - Lets the user modify where the pin is dropped
-- Always appears on the map with a different color (and icon if camp/bike)

 ## Other Features